|

 Difference between VeloAsia and other tour companies?

-We are cyclists, have traveled the world on bikes and are passionate about travel on two wheels.
-These tours have been crafted from that passion.
-In terms of practical comparisons, we cover far more, unusual, ground (compare itineraries) while providing a much deeper cultural immersion.
-We operate our tours at the highest level of quality, yet provide them at a competitive cost and include such extras as pre and post-tour travel consultation and arrangements and medical and air evacuation coverage at no extra charge.
+We're cyclists first, have traveled the world on bikes and are passionate about travel on two wheels (see senior guide Le Van Sinh's Big Sur California century ride).
+These tours have been crafted from that passion and a passion for Vietnam.
+In terms of practical comparisons, we are not a global tour company and specialize only in Vietnam.
+Call and ask us the tough questions, then do the same with the others.
+We typically cover far more ground (compare itineraries) while providing a more authentic cultural experience.
+We operate our tours at the highest level of quality, yet provide them at a very competitive cost and include such extras as pre and post-tour travel consultation and arrangements and medical and air evacuation coverage at no extra charge.
+We provide a compelling value for our more comprehensive trips, compare us with our competitors Butterfield and Robinson, Backroads, and Trek Travel.

 Are your tours are as good